-- Explain the complex, dynamic and global nature of health and wellbeing, interpret and apply Australia's health status data and analyse variations in health status. - Explain changes to public health approaches, analyse improvements in population health over time and evaluate health promotion strategies.
+- Explain the complex, dynamic and global nature of health and wellbeing, interpret and apply Australia's health status data, and analyse variations in health status. - Explain changes public to health approaches, analyse improvements population health over time and evaluate health promotion strategies and initiatives.